dansheffler/dtsheffler.com/_teaching/latin/syllabus.md

 You will also need access to a good Latin dictionary.
 My favorite is Lexidium for the iPhone or iPod touch (this is just a digital version of Lewis and Short's Latin Dictionary).
 The Harper Collins dictionary edited by John Traupman is also good.
 You may also use William Whittaker's Words online.

 You may also find a reference grammar helpful, but not necessary.
 The standard is Allen and Greenough's.

+## Mars Hill Excellence ##

+In unison with all other classes at Mars Hill, students are to be clean, neat, and presentable, ready for class to start on time.
+They should stand when the tutor enters the room, cease conversation, and wait expectantly to be addressed.
+Once the tutor has begun the class with, "Good morning class" (Lat.
+"Salvete discipuli"), students are to respond with, "Good morning Dr. Sheffler" (Lat.
+"Salvus sis Doctor Sheffler").
+(This little ritual is a matter of training respect, discipline, and clarity concerning the beginning of class time rather than merely being a cute game.)